Targeted Grants to Institutes

 The Simons Foundation provides equal opportunities to all applicants for funding without regard to race, religion, color, age, sex, pregnancy, national origin, sexual orientation, gender identity, genetic disposition, neurodiversity, disability, veteran status or any other protected category under federal, state and local law.
 The foundation also funds programs directed at supporting scientists from disadvantaged backgrounds or underrepresented groups, often working closely with professional societies and other funding agencies.

-The deadline to submit applications is September 20, 2023, at 12 p.m. (noon) EDT.
+The deadline to submit applications is October 3, 2024, at 12 p.m. (noon) EDT.
 Late applications will not be accepted.
 Applications must be submitted via the Simons Award Manager (SAM), https://sam.simonsfoundation.org/.
 Please click on the Funding Opportunities icon.
 Applications should be started and submitted under the applicant’s own account in the Simons Award Manager (SAM).
-For the Mathematics and Physical Sciences — Targeted Grants to Institutes application, please click on Create Application, then Begin Application.
+For the Targeted Grants to Institutes application, please click on Create Application and then on Begin Application.

 Informational videos on submitting applications in SAM can be found here.
 Proposal attachments should be single spaced and in a common typeface and font size no smaller than 10 points.
 Margins must be at least half an inch in all directions.